Myxir294/Image_processing/README.md

 This was my first ever relatively robust program and the code may be a little "sloppy" or hard to read, but it does the job and I made efforts to make it a bit more comprehensible.
 Although it is not under any further development at the moment, it could be nicely improved, for example by allowing to process different file formats and do more operations, like erasing the background of the image.

-WARNING: As the program uses the bash 'display' command, it is working only on the Linux OS
+WARNING: As the program uses the bash 'display' command, it works only on the Linux OS